XziSun/C-Begin/README.md

 # C-Begin
 ## C the very first time

 It is my first time to learn how to use git, github and learn C.
-Best wishes to me!
+''Best wishes to me!''